Thanksgiving: Debate over first celebrations

 Devotees in Florida, New England, Texas and Virginia have maintained contradictory claims to having held the first Thanksgiving celebration in what became the United States.
 The question is complicated by the concept of Thanksgiving as either a holiday celebration or a religious service.
 James Baker maintains, "The American holiday's true origin was the New England Calvinist Thanksgiving.
 Never coupled with a Sabbath meeting, the Puritan observances were special days set aside during the week for thanksgiving and praise in response to God's providence."
 Baker calls the debate a "tempest in a beanpot" and "marvelous nonsense" based on regional claims.
-Momentum for inclusion of Plymouth in the founding myths of the United was due to the influence of the Old Colony Club, who feared that Plymouth was being overshadowed by events in other colonies, including the American Revolution.
+Momentum for inclusion of Plymouth in the founding myths of the United States was due to the influence of the Old Colony Club, who feared that Plymouth was being overshadowed by events in other colonies, including the American Revolution.

 In 1963, President John F. Kennedy acknowledged both the Virginia and Massachusetts claims.
 Kennedy issued Proclamation 3560 on November 5, 1963, stating, "Over three centuries ago, our forefathers in Virginia and in Massachusetts, far from home in a lonely wilderness, set aside a time of thanksgiving.
 On the appointed day, they gave reverent thanks for their safety, for the health of their children, for the fertility of their fields, for the love which bound them together, and for the faith which united them with their God."

 Other claims include an earlier religious service by Spanish explorers at San Elizario in Texas in 1598.
 Historians Robyn Gioia and Michael Gannon of the University of Florida argue that the earliest Thanksgiving service in what is now the United States was celebrated by the Spanish community on September 8, 1565, in current Saint Augustine, Florida.
 The thanksgiving at St. Augustine was celebrated 56 years before the Puritan Pilgrim thanksgiving at Plymouth Plantation (Massachusetts), but it did not become the origin of a national annual tradition.